 Becoming a manager requires the willingness to learn new things – a lot of new things – and be challenged.
 It's a career change as much as it is a promotion, so make sure that becoming a manager is what you really want.

 There are a lot of reasons you might want to be a manager, but only some of them are good reasons.
 If you're not careful, you can end up in a job you don't like.
 Consider carefully these reasons, so you make the right decision.

 1. You're doing it for the challenge of helping others and learning new skills, NOT the money

-Managers that take the position for the money tend to run into a variety of problems, and eventually fail.
+Managers who take the position for the money tend to run into a variety of problems and eventually fail.

 2. You like working with & helping people